Knowledge Center

 Typically, the remaining assets and/or profit of the Estonian company in liquidation are allowed to be distributed among shareholders six months after the liquidation notice is published.

-Can I change the ownership of an Estonian Company without a notary?
+Can I change the ownership of an Estonian Company with a digital signature?

 Yes, there are two ways to transfer Estonian company ownership without involving a notary.